top of page

-Starting from this principle, I once again practice my technique of fake found-footage, which consists in the processing of impossible films, created through the surrealist animation of static images that belong to pre-cinematographic cultures.
-Ancient prints, paintings, miniatures, tapestries, and portraits of the past come to life, inside a digital time machine that collects imaginary artifacts and fragments over the centuries, recomposing them in a contemporary three-dimensional landscape.
+Starting from this tradition, I once again employ my technique of fake found footage: the fabrication of impossible films through the surreal animation of static images drawn from pre-cinematic cultures.
+Ancient engravings, paintings, miniatures, tapestries, and historical portraits are reactivated within a digital time machine that gathers imaginary fragments across centuries and recomposes them into a contemporary three-dimensional landscape.

-A landscape that magically comes to life again in the present, but only to decompose before our eyes, devoured by digital insects, or simply falling asleep in front of the animated hourglass in the screen of a Mac Classic running out of memory.
-In the two screens side by side, we will see the original image and its animated contemporary reworking.
+This landscape briefly returns to life in the present, only to disintegrate before our eyes, devoured by digital insects or simply drifting into sleep before the animated hourglass on the screen of a memory-starved Mac Classic.
+The work unfolds across two adjacent screens: one showing the original image, the other its animated contemporary reworking.

 Shows